Baby Boomers are Embracing Entrepreneurship

 There are a handful of demographic and technological realities happening all across the developed world.
+Those realities are driving a new definition of retirement for Boomers.

 First of all, the “aging” segment of the population isn’t feeling so old.
 Improved medicine, nutrition and exercise means those of us in our 50’s and 60’s really don’t feel anywhere near the end of the road.